elEthamin/stickyTop/README.md

 ## License

-The code is licensed under "CC BY-SA 2.0 FR", but the icon of the compiled file is private and cannot be reused."
+The code is licensed under "CC BY-SA 2.0 FR"\
+but the icon of the compiled file is private and cannot be reused.

 For more information, see https://creativecommons.org/licenses/by-sa/2.0/fr/